The Variety of Integrable Killing Tensors on the 3-Sphere: Geometric constructions of integrable Killing tensors

 is a family of mutually commuting integrable Killing tensors.
-In particular, for $\lambda=0$ we recover the Benenti-Killing tensor \eqref{eq:K(g)} from \eqref{eq:L(g)}. \end{theorem} \begin{definition} The family $K(\lambda)=\Adj(L-\lambda g)$ of mutually commuting Killing tensors is called the \dfn{Benenti system} of the special conformal Killing tensor $L$. \end{definition} In order to state the algebraic counterpart of the above theorem for constant curvature manifolds, we first need the following lemma. \begin{lemma} Let $h$ be a symmetric tensor on a vector space $V$ of dimension $n+1$.
+In particular, for $\lambda=0$ we recover the Benenti--Killing tensor~\eqref{eq:K(g)} from~\eqref{eq:L(g)}. \end{Theorem} \begin{Definition} The family $K(\lambda)=\Adj(L-\lambda g)$ of mutually commuting Killing tensors is called the {\it Benenti system} of the special conformal Killing tensor~$L$. \end{Definition}

+In order to state the algebraic counterpart of the above theorem for constant curvature manifolds, we f\/irst need the following lemma.

+\begin{Lemma} Let $h$ be a symmetric tensor on a vector space $V$ of dimension $n+1$.
 Then the algebraic curvature tensor

-is well defined and homogeneous in $h$ of degree $n-1$. \end{lemma} \begin{proof} Chose a basis in which $h$ is diagonal with diagonal elements $h_i\coloneq h_{ii}$.
+is well defined and homogeneous in $h$ of degree $n-1$. \end{Lemma} \begin{proof} Chose a basis in which $h$ is diagonal with diagonal elements $h_i\coloneq h_{ii}$.
 Then $\Adj h$ is also diagonal and has diagonal elements $h_0\cdots h_{i-1}h_{i+1}\cdots h_n$.
 By \eqref{eq:Benenti:R} the algebraic curvature tensor \eqref{eq:polynomial} is diagonal and given by